mik90/rlox/README.md

 - Environment should return by ref instead of copy for `get()`
 - Replace `token_matches` with `token_matches_any` and add a new single tokenkind sig for `token_matches`
 - Use something other than the `return_value` member of `Interpreter` to handle return values
+- EnvironmentStack copies do not share any common values so closures sharing globally mutated values are not going to work

 ## Features I want to add